Morty486/GSC_Package_Project/README.md

 - Handles fractional sorting ratios by implementing a probabilistic sorting .
 \
+\
 For instance, with a ratio of
-0.7856
 0.7856, the function sorts 78 rows with
 44% probability and 79 rows with 56% probability.

+- Supports a method to select rows by sampling without replacement.
 \

-- Supports a method toselect rows by sampling without replacement.
 \
 For instance, suppose we want to sample 1000 rows with a ratio of 0.7856.
 We first increase the size to 10000 rows, meaning 7856 rows